Conservative rasterization adds some certainty to pixel rendering, which is helpful in particular to collision detection algorithms.

 Triangles that are degenerate (duplicate indices in an index buffer or collinear in 3D), or become degenerate after fixed-point conversion (collinear vertices in the rasterizer), may or may not be culled; both are valid behaviors.
 Degenerate triangles must be considered back facing, so if a specific behavior is required by an application, it can use back-face culling or test for front facing.
 Degenerate triangles use the values assigned to Vertex 0 for all interpolated values.

 There are three tiers of hardware support, in addition to the possibility that the hardware does not support this feature.

-- Tier 1 enforces a maximum 1/2 pixel uncertainty region and does not support post-snap degenerates.
+- Tier 1 supports 1/2 pixel uncertainty regions, and no post-snap degenerates.
 This is good for tiled rendering, a texture atlas, light map generation and sub-pixel shadow maps.

-- Tier 3 maintains a maximum 1/256 uncertainty region and adds support for inner input coverage.
-Inner input coverage adds the new value
+- Tier 3 adds 1/512 uncertainty regions, inner input coverage and supports occlusion culling.
+The input coverage adds the new value

 SV_InnerCoverageto High Level Shading Language (HLSL).
-This is a 32-bit scalar integer that can be specified on input to a pixel shader, and represents the underestimated Conservative Rasterization information (that is, whether a pixel is guaranteed-to-be-fully covered).
-This tier is helpful for occlusion culling.
+This is a 32-bit scalar integer that can be specified on input to a pixel shader, and represents the underestimated conservative rasterization information (that is, whether a pixel is guaranteed-to-be-fully covered).

-- D3D12_CONSERVATIVE_RASTERIZATION_MODE : enum values for the mode (on or off).
+- D3D11_CONSERVATIVE_RASTERIZATION_MODE : enum values for the mode (on or off).

-- D3D12_CONSERVATIVE_RASTERIZATION_TIER : enum values for each tier of support by the hardware.
+- D3D11_CONSERVATIVE_RASTERIZATION_TIER : enum values for each tier of support by the hardware.